ps-interactive/debugging-java-se-17/checkpoints/05-stack-trace/checkpoint.md

 ### Stack Traces

-Read the stack trace output to determine which method to fix.
-Then fix the error so that the program executes without throwing an exception.
+Click the "Run" button to execute the program.
+Then read the stack trace output to determine which method to fix.

+Once you have fixed the error check here to see if the program executes without throwing an exception.